thebearingedge/task/README.md

 #### `JOKES_SERVICE_BASE_URL`

 The remote address of the random joke API.
+The `firstName` and `lastName` received from `NAMES_SERVICE_BASE_URL` will be added as query string parameters at runtime.

 ## Development